Euro Zone Bond Yields Drop Amid Cooling Inflation | Business

 Euro Zone Bond Yields Drop Amid Cooling Inflation

-Euro zone government bond yields dropped as recent data indicated a cooling inflation and a slowdown in the economic momentum for December.
-Notably, consumer prices in France rose less than anticipated.
-German yields and oil prices also fell in response to these developments, affecting ECB's policy expectations.
+Euro zone government bond yields fell as data indicated cooling inflation and slower economic momentum.
+Slightly lower-than-expected inflation in France and a dip in Germany's largest state's consumer prices contributed to this trend.
+The ECB's policy remains firm with markets eyeing future moves.

-Euro zone government bond yields saw a decline on Tuesday, prompted by data that suggested a cooling in inflation and confirmed a loss of economic momentum in the bloc as the year concluded.
+Euro zone government bond yields experienced a decline on Tuesday following data indicating cooling inflation trends and a slowdown in the bloc's economic momentum as 2025 ended.

-Consumer prices in France increased marginally less than anticipated, while Germany's largest state, North Rhine-Westphalia, experienced a 1.8% hike.
-Meanwhile, HCOB's final composite Purchasing Managers' Index data for December revealed a deceleration in economic expansion, although the quarter ended with the strongest growth seen in over two years.
+The consumer price increases were milder in parts of France and Germany, contributing to the downtrend.
+Germany's 10-year bond yields, a benchmark for the euro area, dropped by 2 basis points to 2.86%.

-Amid these developments, Germany's 10-year yields dropped by 2 basis points, reaching 2.86%.
-This marks a decrease from the earlier high of 2.917% just before Christmas, related to a political deal for increased infrastructure and defense spending.
-Concurrently, oil prices fell as higher Venezuelan crude output is anticipated, following the U.S. capture of President Nicolas Maduro.
-Markets have adjusted their expectations on ECB's policy moves, reducing the chances of tightening by December 2026.
+Experts highlight that the decline in energy inflation largely fueled the easing trend, reinforcing the European Central Bank's current policy stance.
+As a dynamic market awaits potential shifts, eyes remain on the bond issuance landscape, with a record 200 billion euros in gross issuance projected for January.

 (With inputs from agencies.)